jundalisay/sp/content/en/research/friedman/capitalism/chapter-02.md

 ---
 title: "Social Welfare Measures"
 heading: Chapter 2
-linkTitle: Freud
 # date: 2022-07-21
-weight: 34
+weight: 6
+c: "firebrick"
 description: "Sigmund Freud was the founder of psychoanalysis, a clinical method for evaluating and treating pathologies through dialogue with a patient"
 ---

 COMMON OBJECTION to totalitarian societies is that they re- gard the end as justifying the means.
 Taken literally, this objec- tion is clearly illogical.
 If the end does not justify the means, what does?
 But this easy answer does not dispose of the objection; it simply shows that the objection is not well put.
 To deny that the end justifies the means is indirectly to assert that the end in question is not the ultimate end, that the ultimate end is itself the use of the proper means.
 Desirable or not, any end that can be attained only by the use of bad means must give way to the more basic end of the use of acceptable means.

 To the liberal, the appropriate means are free discussion and voluntary co-operation, which implies that any form of coercion is inappropriate.
-The ideal is unanimity among responsible indi-
-Government in a Free Society
-23
-viduals achieved on the basis of free and full discussion.
+The ideal is unanimity among responsible individuals achieved on the basis of free and full discussion.
 This is another way of expressing the goal of freedom emphasized in the preceding chapter.

-From this standpoint, the role of the market, as already noted, is that it permits unanimity without conformity; that it is a sys- tem of effectively proportional representation.
-On the other hand, the characteristic feature of action through explicitly po- litical channels is that it tends to require or to enforce substantial conformity.
+From this standpoint, the role of the market, as already noted, is that it permits unanimity without conformity; that it is a system of effectively proportional representation.
+On the other hand, the characteristic feature of action through explicitly political channels is that it tends to require or to enforce substantial conformity.
 The typical issue must be decided "yes" or "no"; at most, provision can be made for a fairly limited number of alternatives.
 Even the use of proportional representation in its explicitly political form does not alter this conclusion.

-The number of separate groups that can in fact be represented is narrowly limited, enormously so by comparison with the proportional rep- resentation of the market.
+The number of separate groups that can in fact be represented is narrowly limited, enormously so by comparison with the proportional representation of the market.
 More important, the fact that the final outcome generally must be a law applicable to all groups, rather than separate legislative enactments for each "party" rep- resented, means that proportional representation in its political version, far from permitting unanimity without conformity, tends toward ineffectiveness and fragmentation.

-It thereby op- erates to destroy any consensus on which unanimity with con- formity can rest.
+It thereby operates to destroy any consensus on which unanimity with con- formity can rest.

 There are clearly some matters with respect to which effective proportional representation is impossible.
 I cannot get the amount of national defense I want and you, a different amount.
 With respect to such indivisible matters we can discuss, and argue, and vote.
 But having decided, we must conform.
 It is pre- cisely the existence of such indivisible matters-protection of the individual and the nation from coercion are clearly the most basic-that prevents exclusive reliance on individual action through the market.
 If we are to use some of our resources for such indivisible items, we must employ political channels to reconcile differences.